 Au Pairs from countries outside of the European Union will need to get a visa before traveling to Iceland.

-In this post, we will tell you more about the documents and other legal steps the Au Pair has to take after their arrival to Iceland.
+In this post, we will tell you more about the documents and other legal steps the Au Pair has to take before and after their arrival to Iceland.

 Documents for the Au Pair visa to Iceland